Summary

 By expanding beyond benefit-driven headlines, you open up a full arsenal of engagement tactics and attention-grabbers.
 Each of these 10 additional headline styles—from listicles and questions to secrets and comparisons—has its own unique psychological appeal to pull readers in.

-Headline styles can be mixed and matched depending on your content’s purpose and the audience’s situation.
+Headline styles can be mixed and matched depending on your content’s purpose, the copywriting framework being utilized, and the audience’s situation.
 Don’t rely on just one or two styles.
 Have a strategic mix of styles and approaches to use in different situations and with different audiences.
 (More on this follows below.)

 The key is always putting your audience first.
 Who are they, and what are they looking for?
 With creativity and an understanding of what motivates your particular segment, you can craft headlines that are truly irresistible – driving more engagement, trust, and sales for your business.